DGermano8/jsf/source/index.rst

    }
    my_opts = {"EnforceDo": [0, 0], "dt": 0.1, "SwitchingThreshold": [50, 50]}

-Then we can call `jsf.JumpSwitchFlowSimulator` to simulate the process
+Then we can call `jsf.jsf` to simulate the process using the operator splitting method.

 .. code-block:: python

-   sim = jsf.JumpSwitchFlowSimulator(x0, rates, stoich, t_max, my_opts)
+   sim = jsf.jsf(x0, rates, stoich, t_max, config=my_opts, method="operator-splitting")

 Visualising the simulation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^